buildout/buildout/doc/reference.rst

 log-level, default: 'INFO'
   The default level to log at.

+.. _newest-mode:

+.. _non-newest-mode:

 newest, default: 'true'
   If true, check for newer distributions.
 If false, then only look for distributions when installed distributions don't satisfy requirements.

+  The goal of non-newest mode is to speed Buildout runs by avoiding network requests.

 .. _offline-mode:

 offline, default: 'false'
   If true, then offline mode is enabled.

+  ..
+Warning:: Offline mode is deprecated.

+     It's purpose has evolved over time and the end result doesn't make much sense, but it is retained for backward compatibility.

+     If you think you want an offline mode, you probably want the :ref:`install-from-cache <install-from-cache-mode>` mode instead.

   In offline mode, no network requests should be made.
 It's the responsibility of recipes to adhere to this.
 Recipes that would